Cannabis/Marijuana Use Disorder

 Adolescence, a period during which the brain is undergoing major changes, is an extremely poor time period for young people to try the effects of marijuana.
 Cannabis use in adolescence has been reported to increase the risk for schizophrenia.

 Because cannabis is typically smoked, long-term use may harm the lungs.
-Marijuana also appears to be associated with neuropsychological deficits such as memory and attention problems.
+Marijuana also appears to be associated with deficits such as memory and attention problems.

 For people trying to quit, withdrawal symptoms may include irritability, restlessness, difficulty sleeping, and hot flashes.